smcqueen-95/conFusionServer/README.md

 # Backend Start Up

+Go to [MongDB Installation](https://docs.mongodb.com/manual/installation/) and follow the instructions to install MongoDB on your system.

+Go to the MongoDB folder in your terminal and run

+`
+mongod --dbpath=data --bind_ip 127.0.0.1
+`
+to start the Mongo Server

+Go to the backend of your project and run

+`
+npm start
+`
+to view the results of your code in the console.

-The backend can be tested using [Postman](https://www.postman.com/downloads/)
+The backend can be tested using [Postman](https://www.postman.com/downloads/) with GET, PUT, POST, DELETE

 ### Compiles and hot-reloads for development